REFUGE: WILDERNESS BACKPACKING TRIPS FOR WOMEN AND FEMALE-IDENTIFIERS

 PACKING LIST

 REI rents some gear.
 Lots of your friends have gear and would be happy to lend it to you to support your journey!
 Thrift stores are a score for outdoor gear.
 No need for shiny Backpacker Magazine gear.
 This list doesn’t need to break the bank.
+Please let me know if there is something you just can’t find, borrow or afford.

 A few rules backcountry gear thumb:

 • Sleeping bag liner if you run cold- these are light, packable and add a lot of warmth if you aren’t sure your bag is warm enough.
+If you tend to run cold, it’s better to plan to be too hot at night rather than cold.
+Sleeping cold can ruin a trip.

 • Headlamp with extra batteries

-• Metal or plastic Bowl, mug, spoon/fork
+• Metal or plastic Bowl, mug, spoon/fork (this mug will be for hot drinks).

 • Water bottles or camelback (or similar) bladder.
-Big enough to carry at least 2.5 liters( do not bring insulated hydroflasks- these are way too heavy)
+Big enough to carry at least 3 liters (do not bring insulated hydroflasks- these are too heavy)

 • 1 pair shorts

-• 2 pair hiking Pants (no jeans)
+• 2 pair hiking pants or synthetic leggings for hiking (no jeans)

 • 1 Warm outer layer (like a puffy/down jacket).
-If you run cold, bring 2 of these style jacks or add in a vest
+If you run cold, bring 2 of these style jacks or add in a down vest

 • 1 Rain Jacket